web3/create-web3js-dapp/README.md

 ## Template Types

 Two types of templates are provided.
-[Minimal templates](./templates/min) are designed for users that want to build their own front-end project (dApp) without the need to remove unnecessary boilerplate code.
+[Minimal templates](templates/min) are designed for users that want to build their own front-end project (dApp) without the need to remove unnecessary boilerplate code.
-[Demonstration templates](./templates/demo) are designed to showcase how Web3.js can be used to build dApps.
+[Demonstration templates](templates/demo) are designed to showcase how Web3.js can be used to build dApps.

-## Front-End Framework
+## Front-End Frameworks

 This utility supports the following front-end frameworks: